SSGoveia/mixedbredie.github.io/pgrouting-workshop.md

         FROM temp
         WHERE temp.gid = poi.gid);

-This SQL assigns each of the points in the poi layer a node ID from the sotn_road network.
+This SQL assigns each of the points in the poi layer a node ID from the `roadlink` network.
 We’ll use this information to create a function to compute alphashapes for each of the points of interest.

 ***